Table of Contents

 - The client knew the goods/services were from another supplier—not from you.

-- You breakdown the costs separately on an invoice
+- You break down the costs separately on an invoice for recovery of expenses.

 - It was the client’s responsibility to pay for the goods/services—not yours.

-- You pass on the exact amount to the client when you invoice them.
+- You pass on the exact amount of the reimbursable expenses when you invoice the client.

 - The goods/services you paid for are in addition to the cost of your own.

 Effective cash management starts with knowing the difference between disbursements and payments (reimbursements) and when to make them.